siddhanth78/csv_edit/README.md

-# Enhanced Vim-like Terminal CSV Editor
+# CSVEdit: Enhanced Vim-like Terminal CSV Editor

 A lightning-fast, buffer-based CSV editor with vim-like keybindings, powered by curses and designed for efficient data manipulation in the terminal.